salsadigitalauorg/xb_metadata/web/modules/custom/experience_builder/docs/personalization.md

 The personalization rules will re-use the existing Condition API from Drupal core.

 We need to take into consideration third-party integrations defining segment rules.
 We might need in the future ensuring the last step for negotiation is done client-side.
+This means, more than one grafting could be served for a given variation, and which one is actually active to the user could happen client-side.

 ###### Cacheability